jmattaa/laser/CONFIGURATION.md

 `L_filters`.
 You can create your own filters by adding a key with the filter name that will be accesed by the `-f` flag. (eg. `-fmyfilter`).

-There is a default table that will be overridden if you decide to define your own `L_filters`.
 The default table looks like this:

 ```lua
 L_filters = {